 The customer should not have to repeat information again and again.
 This is one of the simplest ways to create a smooth experience and ensure convenience.

-They are about reducing friction, building confidence, and making the next step feel possible.
+Good regulated communications reduce friction, build confidence, and make the next step feel possible.

 When firms design journeys around real behaviour, real moments, and real vulnerability, action follows more naturally.